ariebovenberg/ariebovenberg.github.io/_posts/2024-10-07-still-use-init-py.md

 ## Tooling needs to understand your package structure too

-You might think: *"I don't care about this.
+You might think: *"I'm not convinced.
 I know my codebase well enough.
 And besides, I document how to import my packages in the README."*

-What you're forgetting is that it's not just humans that need to understand the package structure.
+What you may forget is that it's not just humans that need to understand the package structure.
 Tools like `mypy` and `ruff` also need to understand what is a package and what isn't, in order to work correctly.
-What makes it tricky is that you may not notice problems at first, but they can crop up later as your codebase grows.
+What makes it extra tricky is that you may not notice problems at first, but they can crop up later as your codebase grows.
 Fixing these issues can be a real headache, especially if you're not aware of the intricacies of Python's import system.